sumeetghimire/nodejs-role-permissions/README.md

 Beta and Testing Versions

-<h3>Note: The package is in the testing phase, and we may encounter some issues</h3>

 **nodejs-role-permissions**, is a Node.js library created to simplify role-based access control (RBAC) in Express applications.
 It offers a flexible middleware system for managing user roles, and securing routes based on assigned roles.